EdmundMartin/gosearcher/README.md

 # gosearcher
-Golang library for scraping search results.
-Currently, the library supports scraping results from Google and allows the caller to define a number of important variables.
-The number of pages, count of results per page, Google domain and search language can all be customised.
+gosearcher is a small golang package which provides a number of functions that make it easy to scrape a number of popular search engines including Google, Yandex and soon Bing.
+The package supports the use proxies and multi-page scraping and allows users to scrape multiple pages of search results.

 ## Example Usage - Google Scraping
 ```go